 It’s not just beautiful, the Architect Series is really designed to be very efficient when it comes to keeping the cool in and the heat out.
 Or the heat in and the cool out depending on what part of the country you live in.
 The Traditional style is available in every window configuration that Pella makes, including double-hung, single-hung, awning windows, casement windows, picture windows, and bay and bow windows.

 The EnduraClad® exterior aluminum cladding is designed in a way that overlaps so that when water runs down the face of the window to help shed water down and away from the window.
 Pella also applies a special treatment to the wood which carries a lifetime warranty against rot called EnduraGuard®.

-So you’re not gonna have a rotting wood window, and that’s the concern people have when they live in a humid climate like Houston.
+So with Pella Windows you’re not gonna have a rotting wood window, and that’s the concern people have when they live in a humid climate like Houston.
 Why would you want wood?
 Because of the beauty of wood; you want wood because it’s warm and it’s elegant, but not if it’s going to rot.
 EnduraClad® gives you the peace of mind that you need.